widdowquinn/find_differential_primers/tests/README.md

 ### `test_02_subcmd_filter.py`

 Tests of `pdp filter` subcommands.
-Two tests generate output that is used for later tests.
+Two tests generate output that is used for later workflow stage tests.

 Input files are in `tests/test_inputs/pdp_filter`, targets are in `tests/test_targets/pdp_filter`.